dynamicnet/maildrop-php/README.md

 ## Installation

-To install the SDK, you will need to be using [Composer](http://getcomposer.org/) in your project.
+The SDK is available on [Packagist](https://packagist.org/packages/maildrop/maildrop-php).
+To install it, you will need to be using [Composer](http://getcomposer.org/) in your project.

 ```bash